30 Apr 2018

 Nucleotides are the discrete units that form the base of the DNA.
 In the DNA it can be one of: Adenine, Cytosine, Guanine and Thymine.

-Chemically speaking, we can divide the nucleotide in 3 parts: a sugar group, a phosphate group and a nitrogen base.
+Chemically speaking, we can divide the nucleotide in 3 parts: a sugar group, a phosphate group and a nitrogen base (see Figure 4).
 The first two are common among the nucleotides, while the base differentiates them.

 Any two nucleotides can be connected through their sugar and phosphate groups (the sugar group of one nucleotide links to the phosphate group of the next).
 Nucleotides linked this way form the backbone of a single strand of the DNA.

-In addition, two nucleotides can be linked together via their nitrogen base, but in this case, there’s a restriction on which two bases can be linked together.
+In addition, two nucleotides can be linked together via their nitrogen base (via a hydrogen bond), but in this case, there’s a restriction on which two bases can be linked together.
 Adenine can only be paired with Thymine, and Cytosine can only be paired with Guanine.
 These pairings form the “steps” in between two DNA strands.
+Figure 5 depicts these bonds.

 Because the phosphate group of a nucleotide is linked to the sugar group of the next, we can define a direction for a chain of nucleotides.
 The endpoint that ends with the phosphate group has 5 carbon molecules and is called 5’ (read as five prime), while the sugar group has 3 and is called 3’ (three prime).
 The two strands in a DNA molecule are oriented in opposite directions, as depicted in the figure above.